Hikers looking over the Pacific ocean from cliffs in California

 4. What’s It Like Living in California?

 California’s bigger cities are big draws, but with a state this big — 155,858 square miles — it’s impossible to use a catch-all when explaining what it’s like to live there.
-To make it a bit easier, we’ll spill the beans on the vibe and what it’s like to live in our go-to most popular cities.
+To make it a bit easier, we’ll spill the tea on what living in California is like when it comes to the vibe in some of the most popular cities.

 Living in San Francisco